TimAl6ert5/PageStatsScraper/README.md

 You can generate the database schema manually, or use the property `spring.jpa.generate-ddl=true` in the `application.properties` file to have the schema automatically generated.

-Example to run the applicatoin, use the command `java -jar scraper-app.jar http://www.yahoo.com/`
+Example to run the application, use the command `java -jar scraper-app.jar http://www.yahoo.com/`